SpongePowered/SpongeDocs/source/about/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The project leaders are blood, gabizou and Zidane.
 We are trying to be very open with the team to ensure the project leaders
-do not end up “holding all of the keys.”
+do not end up “holding all the keys.”
 Nonetheless, these three people make the final decisions to ensure the efficient
 operation of the project.

 A full list of staff members is located at :doc:`staff`.